VIKNESH1211/Fassion_MNIST_Classification/README.md

 The train data has 60000 samples and the test data has 10000 samples which sums up to a total of 70000 samples.
 Each image has a resolution of 28X28 which gives us 784 pixels when flattened.

+There are a total number of 10 classes of images and every image has its label.